-Sarah Aerni is a Principal Data Scientist at Pivotal, where she leads the San Francisco practice.
-She executes projects with customers from pharmaceutical companies and healthcare providers to financial institutions.
-Before Pivotal, Sarah obtained her PhD from Stanford University in Biomedical Informatics, performing research at the interface of biomedicine and machine learning.
+Sarah Aerni is director of data science and analytics at Salesforce.
+She previously led the San Francisco practice at Pivotal as a principal data scientist and data science manager.
+Sarah also serves as an Apache Software Foundation committee member.
+She earned her doctorate from Stanford University in biomedical informatics, performing research at the interface of biomedicine and machine learning.
 She also co-founded a company offering expert services in informatics to both academia and industry.

 Claudia: Brenda Dietrich was one of my earlier mentors.
 She led the math department in the TJ Watson IBM research lab when I joined the predictive modeling group there in 2004, and since then she has held various IBM SVP positions.
 To me, she embodies the success of a deeply skilled technical expert (in optimization and data) in a corporate research environment, where she took on a leadership position not so much (as she confessed to me) because she desired to manage, but rather because the alternatives would have been much worse (my words) for her and all the people who ended up working for her.
 She is extremely well regarded by both the people working under her and IBM leadership, and she has high external visibility.
 (Fast Company’s 100 Most Creative People list is one of the recognitions we have in common.)
 During her very successful career she has also been one of my role models – she has raised four children and was one of the first to congratulate me on the birth of my son months before I even joined IBM research.